 The scammer will start baiting you with demands and threats.
 Don’t respond.
 Those demands for money may be followed up with threats to message all of your Facebook or Insta friends and everyone you know with the videos or naked pics you took.
 Again, don’t respond.

-Ok, we get it.
-Nobody wants their high school band teacher to see them getting off.
-And blackmailers know this and prey on it.
+Nobody wants their high school band teacher to see them in an intimate scenario.
+Blackmailers know this and prey on it.
 The initial demand may not seem that bad either.
 What’s a couple hundred bucks if it’ll make them go away?
 But paying online blackmailers says only one thing – you will do whatever they ask.
 So don’t pay and don’t keep chatting.

 No matter how desperate you feel, don’t make offers.
 It shows a willingness to cooperate with the blackmailer.
 Don’t risk turning yourself into an ATM.

-Call (646) 666 – 8908 or send our office a message to tell us what’s going on.
-We will be in touch right away.
+To discuss your legal options, call 646-666-8908 or send our office a message to tell us what’s going on.